Arpitpandey992/Image-Colorization-Using-GAN/README.md

 ![](ReadmeData/DataLoader_Preview.png)
 ### Step 4.
 Modeling the Conditional GAN
 #### 4.1 Modelling the Generator
-Now comes the actual modelling part. i designed the generator according to what what defined in the pix2pix paper.
+Now comes the actual modelling part. i designed the generator according to what is defined in the pix2pix paper.
 So the generator is basically a U-Net with skip connections.
 It's architecture is as follows:
 ![](ReadmeData/GeneratorArchitecture.png)
 It has an encoding path and a decoding path.
 The architecture is difficult to code in one `class Generator(nn.Module)`.
 So I defined another `class GenBlock(nn.Module)` before hand as the U-NET uses many similar components over and over again.This helps in making the code concise and simple to read.\
 The overall Generator summary is given below: